east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 ## How it works

+### Startup

+The call to `services.AddEastSussexGovUK(Configuration)` sets up:

+*  `EmbeddedFileProviders` so that views included in NuGet packages can be used
+*  Sets up dependency injection for the services used by the template, including calling `services.AddOptions()` to enable configuration
+*  Adds configuration for enforcing TLS using redirection to HTTPS and [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).

+The call to `app.UseEastSussexGovUK(env)` sets up:

+*  Enables the TLS support configured earlier
+*  Sets up the Content Security Policy (which can be customised - see [Varying the Content Security Policy](#csp))
+*  Adds other headers which make the site more secure

+### Loading the template HTML

 The call to `await templateRequest.RequestTemplateHtmlAsync()` attempts to download the template controls from the remote URL, and populates a `TemplateHtml` property on the model.
 The use of an asynchronous call is very important as it allows the site to scale successfully using this approach.

 The URL to download the controls from is set by the `Escc.EastSussexGovUK:Mvc:PartialViewUrl` configuration setting.
 The template code will try to fetch HTML from that URL, passing a token for the control it wants instead of `{0}`.